 The total cost is worked out on a per-pupil basis for the whole year, plus an additional charge if you use extra modules (Dinner Money, Lesson Monitor, Partnership Xchange or Multiple Timetables).
 HfL are required to make a full payment to Capita for the Capita SIMS Annual Entitlement (for the 12 month period commencing 1st April) although the school will receive this as a monthly charge.

 The Capita SIMS Annual Entitlement is a 12 month fixed contract and cannot be cancelled part way through the year.
 Notification that a school wishes to move away from SIMS as their Management Information System (MIS) would need to be made in writing to HfL by 10th December to prevent further charges in the following financial year.
-You can however cancel your DMS Support Contract with a minimum of 1 term’s notice.

 No. When schools convert, Capita require that the academy purchase the licences directly from them.
 However, the school is still able to purchase their Service Desk support from HfL.
 Data Management Services can provide further information should the school be considering conversion, as part of their due diligence.